'Best kiwifruit harvest ever' says pack house boss

 Weston said it had been a vintage season for taste but fruit size had been impacted by the dry weather - with green kiwifruit coming in well under initial estimates.

-Volumes this season at Apata had also soared to about 14.5 million trays from 11.5m last year and Weston said it was able to offer employment opportunities to people who had lost jobs including workers from Hobbiton.
+Volumes this season at Apata had soared to about 14.5 million trays from 11.5m last year and Weston said it was able to offer employment opportunities to people who had lost jobs, including workers from Hobbiton.

 Related articles: